vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 ```
 - The message of this code is this: "The object that `rhs` binds to is YOURS.
 Do whatever you like with it, no one will care anyway."
 It's a bit like giving a copy to `IntArray` but without making a copy.
 - This can be interesting for two purposes:
     1. improving performance (as we are not allocating new resources & transferring content).
     2. taking over ownership (since the object the reference binds to has been abandoned by the caller).

-- I know you might be thingking that why just we dont modify copy constructor by remving `const` keyword from it.
+- I know you might be thinking that why just we don't modify copy constructor by removing `const` keyword from it.
 Let's do that as well
 ```
 IntArray(IntArray& rhs){
 }